ihmeuw/vivarium_nih_us_cvd/README.rst

 -------------------

 First, you will need to update the model specifications file to be the location you wish to run.
-There are options for all 50 states and Washington DC.
-The default location is Alabama.
+There are options for 3 example states: California, Illinois and Florida.
+The default location is California.
 To update the location, go to the cloned repository.
 Then open the src folder, then vivarium_nih_us_cvd, model_specifications, and open the nih_us_cvd.yaml file.
-On line 94, change the file path '../artifacts/alabama.hdf' to be your location of choice.
-For example, '../artifacts/washington.hdf' or '../artifacts/california.hdf'.
+On line 94, change the file path '../artifacts/california.hdf' to be your location of choice.
+For example, '../artifacts/illinois.hdf' or '../artifacts/florida.hdf'.

+If you need other location data for a different state, please reach out to the owner of this repository.

 Once this is updated, you can run your simulation from the command line.
 With your conda environment active, you can run with, e.g.::